Last Updated on

 This means that when you plant a memorial tree from Trees for a Change as a sympathy gift, they will plant a tree in honor of the chosen person’s memory.
 They will do this in an area where it can do the most good, and they will make sure the tree keeps growing as the years go by.

 But what does the recipient actually get?
 Let’s take a look.

-Memory Tree Gift
+Ordering a Memory Tree Gift